micro-webapps/micro-webapps/README.md

 ## Nulecule examples

-- [Owncloud](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/owncloud) - Example showing the Owncloud web application using the micro-webapps and Nulecule.
+- [Owncloud](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/owncloud) - Example of the Owncloud web application using the micro-webapps and Nulecule.
-- [Wordpress](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/wordpress) - Example showing the Wordpress web application using the micro-webapps and Nulecule.
+- [Wordpress](https://github.com/micro-webapps/micro-webapps/tree/master/nulecules/wordpress) - Example of the Wordpress web application using the micro-webapps and Nulecule.

 # Microwebapps without Nulecule